alttester-test-examples/Python-iOS-AltTrashCat/README.md

 > **Note**: The tests are meant to be run on an iOS device.

+Create a folder `app` under project.
-The app is provided in this repository, in `app/TrashCat.ipa`.
+The app is provided at https://altom.com/app/uploads/AltTester/TrashCat/TrashCat.ipa.zip and needs to be included unzipped under app/ folder.
 To start the tests run:

 ```
 $ ./run-tests-ios.sh